 If you’re planning on visiting a few different parts of Spain, and want independence in your travels, car rentals are a great choice.
 Much like taxis though, only some car rentals will come with a baby car seat.

 You may have to bring your own seat, rent one independently, or book well in advance to secure one with your rented car.
+Check out this guide to everything you need to know about car rentals in Spain.

 If you plan on using your feet as your primary mode of transportation, you’ll want a stroller or carrier for your toddler.
 When they get tired and don’t want to walk anymore, carrying them between attractions can be uncomfortable for everyone.